porterbmoody/porterbmoody.github.io/index.md

 </style>

 ## Welcome
 The purpose of this page is to share deeper doctrinal insights on a variety of gospel topics.
 Sources are attempted to be listed for any point in order for the accuracy to best be traced.
-The overarching theme of the page is to show that there is a balm in gilead or in other words, there is a Christ.

 ## Posts